 “I’ll increase overall test coverage by 10% in the following three weeks.
 I will use automated and manual testing approaches to ensure that all areas of a product are tested, and the results will be documented and reported accordingly.”

-Relevant: This goal relates to your main objective of improving QA testing.
+R: This statement relates to your main objective of improving QA testing.

 6. Sharpen Test Design Skills